 No student at LECOM shall participate by any means in actions of dishonesty, cheating, plagiarizing, stealing, or lying to any College official, as described in the "Code of Student Conduct and Professionalism."
 All students subject to this code have an obligation to report suspected violations.
 All reports of suspected violations must be made in writing to the Chairperson of the SPG/ASP Committee within seven (7) working days of the alleged offense.
 Any student who has knowledge (other than unsubstantiated rumor) or is a witness to any violation or possible violation, and who knowingly fails to report such is also in violation of this Honor Code and is subject to disciplinary sanctions.
 Any student found to report another student intentionally and maliciously for the purpose of harassment will be subject to disciplinary sanctions as set forth herein.
-Faculty and staff who witness violations of the SPG/ASP Committee Within seven (7) working days.
+Faculty and staff who witness violations of the Honor Code shall also report them in writing to the appropriate dean and/or the Chairperson of the SPG/ASP Committee within seven (7) working days.